Exactly two summers ago, I took my first steps into the world of digital photography when I decided to buy myself a better camera.

 It wasn’t long before I found myself making my first big decision.
 Was I going to buy a typical full-body DSLR or one of the newer compact mirrorless system cameras?
 Two years ago, these cameras were often called MILCs or mirrorless interchangeable lens cameras.
 In 2014, I’m really not sure what we call them.
 “Mirrorless cameras” would be my best guess.

 I knew I’d find a better selection of lenses if I bought a DSLR but every website was making claims about DSLRs becoming ancient technology of the past.
-There was no a need for bulky DSLRs when mirrorless cameras were a fraction of the size and still contained the same size sensor capable of producing beautiful photographs.
+There was no need for bulky DSLRs when mirrorless cameras were a fraction of the size and still contained the same size sensor capable of producing beautiful photographs.

 I decided to go mirrorless.